orbeon/orbeon-forms-doc/xforms/validation.md

 [SINCE: Orbeon Forms 4.3]

-A control can have more than one `xf:alert` elements.
+A control can have more than one `xf:alert` element.
 By default, an `xf:alert` is considered the *default* alert for the control and is active for all validation levels and constraints:

     <xf:alert>